-There are no explicit rules about the bidder's approach to the target; however, such an approach may result in the target board disclosing/ publishing this fact (either voluntarily or on the basis of the target board's mandatory disclosure obligation under the Market Abuse Regulation - inside information).
-Please also see question 4.2 below.
+There are no explicit rules about the bidder's approach to the target; however, such an approach may result in the target board disclosing/publishing this fact (either voluntarily or on the basis of the target board's mandatory disclosure obligation under the Market Abuse Regulation - inside information).
+See also question 4.2 below.